Nonlinear morphoelastic energy based theory for stimuli responsive elastic shells: 3D to 2D reduction

 The formalism employed in our formulation follows the works of Vitral and Hanna \cite{Vitral2023} and Ozenda and Virga \cite{Ozenda2021}.
 We carefully discuss where our approach diverges from theirs.
 In particular, we use the description proposed by Ozenda and Virga \cite{Ozenda2021} to relax the plane-strain hypothesis, allowing for changes of the thickness via the introduction of a function $\phi(\eta^{\alpha}, Z)$ in the definition of the current configuration as

 where ${\bf s}$ is the position of a point in the current midsurface and ${\bf n}$ is the unit normal to the current midsurface ${\bf s}$.
 We assume that $\phi \sim O(h_0)$, so that it can be later expanded as a polynomial function in $Z$, with coefficients determined by minimizing a suitable functional, from either kinematical or energetic arguments.
 Compared to the work by Ozenda and Virga \cite{Ozenda2021}, our problem involves naturally curved shells also subjected to a non-elastic stimulus.
+The use of the kinematic assumption of Kirchhoff-Love type is justified by our interest in considering the mechanics of thin isotropic shells in bending- and membrane-dominated regimes, for which this kinematic relation can be formally derived via asymptotic expansion \cite{Ciarlet2000, Ciarlet2005}.